Explore how your team can use Hiver.

 2. Zoho Desk

-Utilizing Zoho, you can create workflows and automate repetitive tasks like ticket assignment, escalation, and notification triggers.
-Its reporting and analytics capabilities assist in tracking support team performance, gauging employee or vendor satisfaction, and recognizing areas for improvement.
+Its reporting and analytics capabilities assist in tracking team performance, gauging employee or vendor satisfaction, and narrowing down on areas of improvement.

 Zoho pricing plans are typically tiered, with different features and functionality available at each level.